Travels from Massachusetts, USA

 Furthering this cause, Zittrain co-edited three ground-breaking studies that were the first to quantify Internet filtering by national governments, all published by MIT Press: “Access Denied” (2008), “Access Controlled” (2010), and “Access Contested” (2011).
 Among his other future-thinking digital initiatives are projects to produce simple, unobtrusive, and novel collaborative tools for university classrooms (H2O); to support open content by tracking legal threats to individual users (lumendatabase.org); to monitor Internet censorship in real time (thenetmonitor.org), and to combat extensive link rot throughout the Web (Perma.cc).

 As a sought-after advisor to governments and organizations, Zittrain chaired the U.S. Federal Communication Commission’s Open Internet Advisory Committee.
 He has also served on the Board of Advisors for Scientific American and is a former Trustee of the Internet Society (ISOC).
 For more than 10 years, he has been a faculty fellow of the World Economic Forum, where he was named a Young Global Leader, chairing the Global Agenda Council on the future of the Internet.
 In 2017, Zittrain was elected as a member of the American Academy of Arts & Sciences.

-Automation and Algorithms in the Digital Age
+Restoring Trust in the Digital Age

 Cyber Threats and Terrorism: Are We Secure?